namurphy/uv-tutorial/README.md

 > To test that `uv` is installed correctly, open a terminal or Powershell and type
 >
 > ```bash
-> uv version
+> uv self version
 > ```

 ## Why `uv`?

 The Python packaging landscape is notoriously fragmented, especially in contrast to newer languages like Rust.
 [Astral] is working toward creating a unified toolchain for Python, including `uv`,
 `ruff` (for linting, autoformatting, and automated code quality improvements), and `ty` (a static type checker).

 ### Caching

 `uv` uses an excellent [caching strategy] to avoid re-downloading dependencies and registry information.

 ### Dependency resolution